sandeepkumaar/object-validator/readme.md

 rethrow with more error info

 ### Comparing props
-`composeValidator` is a *pipe* function that supplies the same obj to all the validators in the array we write a custom function that takes the object and perform validation by comparing props
+`composeValidator` is a *pipe* function that supplies the same obj to all the validators in the array.
+we write a custom function that takes the object and perform validation by comparing props
 Note: the custom function should follow the rules of composability. ie. pure, identity function
 ```
 let obj = {